Are you staying safe? How are you feeling?

 But untested assumptions get in the way of next steps.
 Untested assumptions halt progress.

 Let me challenge you with this: Take one extra day and give yourself the survey you deserve, one that looks good, asks thoughtful questions, is scientific, and yields accurate, unbiased data.
-Here’s what we can do in a day but surely there are other worthy strategies too.
 Take the time to do it right.

 At minimum, your COVID-19 survey should give you real-time data.
 It should also engage respondents while being scientific—because if ever there were a time to embrace science, it’s now.